empress/broccoli-static-site-json/README.md

   - Contains a simple html representation of the Markdown file
 - `description` - _optional_
   - Contains the first 260 characters of the content of the file

+#### Markdown rendering configuration

+This plugin uses showdown to render markdown. right now we only support, global configuration of showdown, please see https://github.com/showdownjs/showdown#options for more details.